3.Time Limit to make a Claim

 10.Cautionary Note for Executors on Settlements at Mediation

-A person might want to challenge a Will they have been left out of or consider they were not left a fair share of the estate by the deceased maker of the Will.
-On the other hand, a person may have been appointed executor of a Will and wants to know what is involved in defending a claim for what is called a family provision order.
+A person might want to challenge a Will they have been left out of or consider they were not left a fair share of the estate by the deceased maker of the Will or on intestacy if there was no Will.
+On the other hand, a person may have been appointed executor of a Will or administrator in the case of intestacy and wants to know what is involved in defending a claim for what is called a family provision order.

 Here are some basic facts for claims in New South Wales: